From award-winning author of PAST THE SHALLOWS, Favel Parrett, a story about the moments that change us and the moments that save us.

 the gentle power of the narrative carries the conviction of strongly embedded personal experiences...
 This book has the same poetic cadences and a simple sophistication of expression that makes it eminently readable.
 This is an evocative story elegantly told that will have special appeal to those who are seafarers, real or imaginary. - Sunday Tasmanian

-In 2011, Favel Parrett's career was launched with the critically-acclaimed debut PAST THE SHALLOWS.
-A heart-breaking novel, it was sold internationally, shortlisted in the prestigious Miles Franklin Award and won the Dobbie Literary Award.
+In 2011, Favel Parrett's career was launched with her critically acclaimed debut PAST THE SHALLOWS.
+A heart-breaking novel, it was sold internationally, shortlisted in the prestigious Miles Franklin Literary Award and won the Dobbie Literary Award.
 Favel herself won the ABIA Newcomer of the Year Award in 2012.
+Her next novel, WHEN THE NIGHT COMES, was also critically acclaimed and further consolidated Favel's reputation with booksellers and readers.
+Favel's short stories have been published in various journals including Island, Griffith Review and Wet Ink.
+THERE WAS STILL LOVE was Favel's eagerly awaited third novel.
+Favel's first novel for younger readers, WANDI, was published in 2021 and has received critical acclaim.
+KIMMI, also for younger readers, will be published in 2023.